Here is a summary of the pros and cons of installing solar photovoltaic panels.

 Solar panels are an investment.
 But factoring in their lifetime cost and returns, does this become a pro or a con?

 Let’s see an example for an average domestic solar system.
 With a size of 4kWp, it costs around £5,500 (depending on location, type of property, ease of install etc) and is expected to produce an average of around 3,500kWh per year for 25 years.
 So 88,000kWh over the system life.
 Even if £1,750 is spent on maintenance over the life (including a replacement inverter at some stage), the all-in cost is 8p per kWh - way below the cost of domestic grid electricity, which is around 16p per kWh (and likely to rise year-on-year).

 One of the main concerns people have about solar energy is the unreliability of its performance depending on weather and season.
 Do solar panels work when it’s overcast or in winter?
 Yes!
 Solar panels are powered by light not heat, specifically daylight - and we still get daylight even when it’s cloudy or wintry.

 Peak generation is typically between 11am and 4pm (depending on roof angle, direction, shading etc).
 Of course, in UK summers the sun rises earlier and sets later, so the hours of daylight to power solar panels are extended.
-Consequently the system can produce twice as much electricity in summer than in winter.
-Below you can see the average energy generation by month for a 4kW system:
+Consequently the system can produce twice as much electricity in summer than in winter:

 Cloud cover can also reduce output.
 Light cloud cover can cause reductions of up to 50%, with heavy cover even higher.
 Interestingly, overcast weather can also cause brief surges of power when the sun emerges between clouds, as the panels receive both direct sunlight and that reflected by the clouds.
 While there are daily variations in weather, what’s important is the output over a whole year.